RafidAziz/Selenium-on-Amazon/README.md

 ## Current Task
 - Verify product variations in product details page
-  - Stopped at debugging > 	@Then ("The selected variation should be highlighted")
+  - Stopped at debugging > @Then ("The main product image should update to reflect the selected variation")